LACourtenay/Support-Vector-Machine-for-Morphological-Analysis/README.md

 ---------------------------------------------------------------------------------------------------

-This code is designe for the open-access free R software.
+This code has been designed for the open-access free R software.
 This is easy to use by simply executing each line of code within the R shell.

 <b> No additional formatting of the actual code should be needed. </b>

 For geometric morphometric data, the file containing landmark coordinates should be in the standard <b> morphologika </b> format
 For metric data, the data is simply required to be saved in a .csv (comma delimited) file format For ease of the analyst, and in order for this code to work, the labels for your data <i> have </i> to be named "Sample".
 This is applicable both to the morphologika as well